Embark on an exclusive and transformative journey of marine conservation and community engagement

 Karibu nyumbani.
 (Welcome home.)

 Upon arrival at Zanzibar International Airport, an airport representative will meet you at the arrivals terminal, just before immigration.
 They will assist you with the immigration process and baggage claim before escorting you outside to meet your &Beyond driver.
-From here, your driver will transfer you from the airport to &Beyond Mnemba Island’s crossing point.
+From here, your driver will transfer you from the airport to Mnemba Island’s crossing point.
 Along the way, your driver will highlight various points of interests, sharing more about the fascinating history and culture of this spice-island paradise.

-At the crossing point, you’ll be met by the &Beyond Mnemba Island team for your short (approximately 15 minute) boat transfer across the channel to Mnemba Island.
+At the crossing point, you’ll be met by the Mnemba Island team for your short (approximately 15 minute) boat transfer across the channel to Mnemba Island.
 Please note that there is no jetty and that you’ll need to wade through shallow water to get on and off the boat.
 Between Zanzibar and Mnemba Island, there’s always the chance of spotting something interesting en route.
 Watch out for terns and tropical birds plunging into the surf for fish and be prepared for the odd splash.
 But, most importantly, enjoy the exhilarating ride.

-Upon arrival at &Beyond Mnemba Island, you’ll have the opportunity to settle in before meeting your Impact Journey host, Oceans Without Borders’ (OWB) Marine Programme Manager and Principal Scientist, Dr Camilla Floros.
+Upon arrival at Mnemba Island, you’ll have the opportunity to settle in before meeting your Impact Journey host, Oceans Without Borders’ (OWB) Marine Programme Manager and Principal Scientist, Dr Camilla Floros.
 An orientation of your upcoming adventure will reveal what is planned for the week, including what you’ll be discovering and learning and why specific activities were chosen.
 You’ll also gain insight into our long-standing Wild Impact partnership.

 Coral nursery experience